 5 Ways to Increase Your Home Value

-Increasing your home’s value can be beneficial for a variety of reasons.
-Outside of the obvious advantages of selling, increasing your home’s value may also allow you to complete a cash-out refinance to take advantage of the extra equity in your home while enjoying lower mortgage rates and raising the funds to renovate.
+Increasing your home value can be beneficial for many reasons.
+Outside of the obvious advantages of selling, increasing your home’s value may also allow you to complete a cash-out refinance to take advantage of lower mortgage rates and access to cash.

 What’s the best way to use that money to increase your home’s value?
 Here are a few ideas for where to look for a return on investment (ROI).

-If you don’t have a lot of money to invest, priority should go to projects with the highest ROI.
-For example, if your kitchen appliances are worn out, it’s a wise decision to replace them.
+If you have limited funds, priority should go to projects with the highest return on investment (ROI).
+For example, if your kitchen appliances are worn out, replace them.
 And while you’re at it, think about the design surrounding them.
-You don’t have to completely replace countertops – unless they’re showing their age – but you can consider updating or adding a backsplash.
+You don’t have to completely replace countertops unless they’re showing their age.
+Instead, consider updating or adding a backsplash.
 Backsplashes are one of the most affordable ways to add life to your kitchen.

-Moving to your bathroom, a simple home improvement may be your vanity.
+A simple bathroom improvement may be your vanity.
 Outdated appearance?
 Update the faucets or even replace it all with a prefabricated vanity.
 There are many sizes and styles available, so you have options when trying to best complement your bathroom décor.

 Improve curb appeal

 First impressions are important.
-A great way to improve the look of your home is to work on landscaping.
+Landscaping is a great way to improve the look of your home.
 It’s relatively inexpensive and may be as simple as fresh mulch or new shrubs.
 Find easy shrubs, specific to Colorado planting, on the Colorado State University website.

-Or, take your yard one step further by adding a flagstone walkway that’s accentuated with lighting.
-This offers an easy way to create beauty and functionality in one small project.
+Better yet, add a flagstone walkway that’s accentuated with lighting.
+It's an easy way to create beauty and functionality in one small project.

 Create energy savings